nschomberg/react-shadow-text/README.md

 ## Customizing the Component

-There are a couple ways to style this component.
+There are a couple ways to customize this component.

 ### Via theming